-Editor’s note [WI PS_DATA_OFF-CT CR#2763]: It is for further study to cover the case when the user activates or deactivates 3GPP PS data off while connected via WLAN access only, and then a handover to 3GPP access occurs.
+NOTE 1: The UE action when the user activates or deactivates 3GPP PS data off while connected via WLAN access only, and then handover to 3GPP access occur is left up to UE implementation, e.g. change of the 3GPP PS data off UE status.

 The network informs the UE about the support of 3GPP data off during the activation of the the default bearer of a PDN connection (see subclause 6.4.1).
 If 3GPP data off support is not indicated in the protocol configuration options IE in the ACTIVATE DEFAULT EPS BEARER CONTEXT REQUEST message, the UE shall not indicate any change of 3GPP PS data off UE status for the PDN connection established by the default EPS bearer context activation procedure; otherwise the UE shall indicate change of the 3GPP PS data off UE status for the PDN connection by using the UE-requested bearer modification procedure as specified in subclause 6.5.4.
 If the network does not provide indication of support of 3GPP PS data off during default EPS bearer context activation procedure of the PDN connection, the UE behaviour for non-exempt service requests from the network is implementation dependent.

 When the 3GPP PS data off UE status is "activated", the UE does not send uplink IP packets except: